CianiniAlessio/TCP-UDP-CONN/README.md

   I added some checks for the lenght of the message, since they should be pair of p and v I decided that If the content lenght is an odd number that means that a volume is missing, therefore I just don't consider the last price and I make the content lenght even.

- ## CONNECTION B WITH A DOESN'T INTERFERE WITH CONNECTION TO THE SERVER
+ ### REQUEST: CONNECTION B WITH A DOESN'T INTERFERE WITH CONNECTION TO THE SERVER

  In order to achieve this I used two thread, one for reading from the pipeline (stdin) and one to read and send to the SERVER.
 In this way getting a message from A doesn't block receiving or sending message to the SERVER.